-Last night, 34-year-old antifascist and left-wing rapper Pavlos Fissas was stabbed to death in Athens while he was surrounded by a group of 30 thugs in Golden Dawn shirts and military pants.
-The victim, whose stage name is MC Killah P, had been watching a soccer match with his girlfriend.
+Last night, 34-year-old anti-fascist and left-wing rapper Pavlos Fissas was stabbed to death in Athens while he was surrounded by a group of 30 thugs in Golden Dawn shirts and military trousers.
+The victim, whose stage name is MC Killah P, had been watching a football match with his girlfriend.

-The Greek media is reporting that the murder came about after fighting between the fascists and antifascists, but according to eyewitnesses there were no clashes.
-The source—a local woman with no stated political allegiance—said that while Fissas was surrounded by the fascist mob, the murderer pulled up in a car, parked in a hurry, jumped out and attacked him straight away—details that point toward a premeditated attack.
+The Greek media is reporting that the murder came about after fighting between the fascists and anti-fascists, but according to eyewitnesses there were no clashes.
+The source – a local woman with no stated political allegiance – said that while Fissas was surrounded by the fascist mob, the murderer pulled up in a car, parked in a hurry, jumped out and attacked him straight away – details that point towards a premeditated attack.
 Fissas was stabbed twice in the heart, and once in his stomach.
-He died later in the hospital.
+He died later in hospital.
 The murderer was arrested later and confessed to both the murder and the political nature of his act.

-The Golden Dawn claims that the perpetrator isn't a member of their organization and is threatening anyone who implicates them in the murder with lawsuits.
-However, police sources have confirmed to Kathimerini newspaper reporter Jean Souliotis that his party membership card was found in the trash outside his house.
+The Golden Dawn claim that the perpetrator isn't a member of their organisation and is threatening anyone who implicates them in the murder with lawsuits.
+However, police sources have confirmed to Kathimerini newspaper reporter Jean Souliotis that his party membership card was found in the rubbish bin outside his house.
 According to sources, he is associated with the Piraeus branch of the Golden Dawn.

-When I spoke to Sotiris Poulikoyiannis, President of the metalworkers union and one of those attacked, he told me, “When they came for us, they were shouting, ‘We’re running this place, this harbour is ours.’
-They were well prepared and equipped, they had sticks with nails in the end—this wasn’t a random attack.
+When I spoke to Sotiris Poulikoyiannis, President of the metalworkers union and one of those attacked, he told me that, “When they came for us, they were shouting, ‘We’re running this place, this harbour is ours.’
+They were well prepared and equipped, they had sticks with nails in the end – this wasn’t a random attack.
 The two people in charge of the group even identified themselves.”